October, Disabilities Awareness Month

 Introduce your students (general and special) to everyday people who have overcome the effects of LD upon their life to lead productive lives.

-Start by visiting LD Online to read personal accounts of people who have learning disabilities.
+Start by visiting LD Online to read the personal accounts of people who have learning disabilities.

 You will soon learn that sometimes having a learning disability can be a superpower.